 Queries, FTP Servers and more).
 It can be used to simulate a heavy

-load on a server, network or object to test its strength or to analyze
+load on a server, group of servers, network or object to test its strength or to analyze

 overall performance under different load types.
 You can use it to make a

 graphical analysis of performance or to test your server/script/object